-5.3.2.6 Concurrent Atrial Tachycardia with VT (Branch 6)
+5.3.1.6 Concurrent Atrial Tachycardia with VT (Branch 6)

-When atrial and ventricular rhythms are stable and similar in rate, several different rhythms may exist.
-If an AV Trend exists, (i.e., successive AV intervals are present in strict increasing or decreasing length), then one can deduce that the atrial and ventricular rhythms are close in rate, but independent or disassociated.
+When atrial and ventricular rhythms are stable and equal in rate, several different rhythms may exist.
+If an AV Trend exists, (i.e., successive AV intervals are present in strict increasing or decreasing length), the atrial and ventricular rhythms are close in rate, but disassociated.
 The small but consistent difference between the atrial and ventricular rate causes the AV interval to gradually shrink or expand over time.